12 October . 2020

 For running off energy, let your wild things loose on the Great Lawn, Long Meadow Park, or Wiffle Green.
 Tall Gee Woods, another tucked-away-its-almost-secret park, was one of our first parks, designed for imaginative play beneath the pines.
 And you'll find almost a dozen pocket parks spread throughout the community, so you’ll never have to go far to get some grass beneath those tiny toes.

-In late October, Encore Park (pictured above) will make its debut.
-Five acres of rolling lawn (plenty of hills for intentional tumbling, of course), meandering trails, and a truly spectacular kids area are fated to become your new favorite BPV destination.
-Stay tuned for its official opening!
+Encore Park (pictured above) made its debut in late 2020 with five acres of rolling lawn (plenty of hills for intentional tumbling, of course), meandering trails, and a truly spectacular kids area set to become your new favorite BPV destination.

 Where to take the pup to play